Michael Palin: Monty Python

 On the strength of their work on The Frost Report and other programmes, Cleese and Chapman had been offered a show by the BBC, but Cleese was reluctant to do a two-man show for various reasons, among them Chapman's reputedly difficult personality.
 During this period Cleese contacted Palin about doing the show that ultimately became Monty Python's Flying Circus.
 At the same time the success of Do Not Adjust Your Set had led Palin, Jones, Idle and Gilliam to be offered their own series and, while it was still in production, Palin agreed to Cleese's proposal and brought along Idle, Jones and Gilliam.
 Thus the formation of the Monty Python troupe has been referred to as a result of Cleese's desire to work with Palin and the chance circumstances that brought the other four members into the fold.

 Palin played various roles in Monty Python, which ranged from manic enthusiasm (such as the lumberjack of "The Lumberjack Song", or Herbert Anchovy, host of the game show "Blackmail") to unflappable calmness (such as the dead parrot seller or cheese shop proprietor).
 As a straight man he was often a foil to the rising ire of characters portrayed by Cleese.
-He also played timid, socially inept characters such as Arthur Putey, the man who sits quietly as a marriage counsellor (Eric Idle) makes love to his wife (Carol Cleveland), and Mr Anchovy, a chartered accountant who wants to become a lion tamer.
+He also played timid, socially inept characters such as Arthur Putey, the man who sits quietly as a marriage counsellor (Eric Idle) has sex with his wife (Carol Cleveland), and Mr Anchovy, a chartered accountant who wants to become a lion tamer.
 He appeared as the "It's" man (a Robinson Crusoe-type castaway with torn clothes and a long, unkempt beard) at the beginning of most episodes.
 He also frequently played a Gumby, a character Palin said "had these moronic views that were expressed with extraordinary force".

 Palin frequently co-wrote sketches with Terry Jones, including the "Spanish Inquisition sketch", which featured the catchphrase "Nobody expects the Spanish Inquisition!".
 He also composed songs with Jones including "The Lumberjack Song", "Every Sperm Is Sacred" and "Spam".
 His solo musical compositions included "Decomposing Composers" and "Finland".